webcompat/webcompat.com/.github/CONTRIBUTING.md

 If you have a question about the site or about web compatibility in general, feel free to join us in the #webcompat:mozilla.org channel on the Mozilla Matrix network.
 [Here's how to join](https://wiki.mozilla.org/Matrix#Connect_to_Matrix).

-Otherwise, you can try to ping Mike Taylor on the Freenode network with the following command `/msg miketaylr Hi, I have a question about webcompat.com`.

 ## Filing an Issue

 If you're using webcompat.com and something is confusing, broken, or you think it could be done in a better way, please let us know.
 Issues are how the project moves forward&mdash;let us know what's bothering you.